ulrik-vj/cis18-benchmarks-ubuntu-debian-ig1/README.md

 **Partitions**

 If you wish having seperate partitions according to CIS 18 IG1, you must create these during installation of server.
+It would be a good idea to do while isntalling debian 11 or Ubuntu 22.
 Pick sizes of your prefered liking:

 - /var
 - /var/tmp